Calls blur on the element.

 etc.

-Following modification shortcuts are also supported: Shift
+Following modification shortcuts are also supported: Shift, Control, Alt, Meta, ShiftLeft.

-will type the text that corresponds to the key
+Holding down Shift will type the text that corresponds to the key in the upper case.

-is a single character, it is case-sensitive, so the values a
+If key is a single character, it is case-sensitive, so the values a and A will generate different respective

 texts.

-are supported as well.
+Shortcuts such as key: "Control+o" or key: "Control+Shift+T" are supported as well.
 When specified with the

 modifier, modifier is pressed and being held while the subsequent key is being pressed.

-Name of the key to press or a character to generate, such as ArrowLeft
+Name of the key to press or a character to generate, such as ArrowLeft or a.

-delay?: numberTime to wait between keydown
+Optional options: { Optional delay?: numberTime to wait between keydown and keyup in milliseconds.
+Defaults to 0.

-noActions that initiate navigations are waiting for these navigations to happen and for pages to start loading.
+Optional noActions that initiate navigations are waiting for these navigations to happen and for pages to start loading.
 You

 can opt out of waiting via setting this flag.
 You would only need this option in the exceptional cases such as

 navigating to inaccessible pages.
-Defaults to false
+Defaults to false.

-timeout?: numberMaximum time in milliseconds, defaults to 30 seconds, pass 0
+Optional timeout?: numberMaximum time in milliseconds, defaults to 30 seconds, pass 0 to disable timeout.
+The default value can be changed

 by using the